criscara-dev/dendron-template/vault/computer-science.platform.salesforce.exams.platform-app-builder.md

 </details>
 <details><summary>How to make a Lightning App?
 </summary>
-go to Setup -> #App-Manager
-No #Lightning-App-Builder since this one is used to Custom Lightning pages fo Lightning X and mobile App.
+go to Setup -> #App-Manager ->  #Lightning-App-Builder since this one is used to Custom Lightning pages fo Lightning X and mobile App.
 </details>

 <details><summary>